Transformer-Based Attention Networks for Continuous Pixel-Wise Prediction: The Proposed TransDepth

 \subsection{Transformer for Depth Prediction}

 An overview of the network is depicted in Figure~\ref{fig:overview}.
 Unlike the previous works~\cite{zheng2020rethinking,chen2021transunet, dosovitskiy2020image} reshaping the image $I{\in} \mathbb{R}^{H\times W \times 3}$ into a sequence of flattened 2D patches $I_p{\in} \mathbb{R}^{N\times (p^2\cdot 3)}$, we propose a hybrid model.
-As shown in Figure~\ref{fig:overview}, the input sequence comes from an ResNet backbone~\cite{he2016deep}.
+As shown in Figure~\ref{fig:overview}, the input sequence comes from a ResNet backbone~\cite{he2016deep}.
 Then the patch embedding is applied to patches extracted from the final feature output of a CNN.
 This patch embedding's kernel size should be $p{\times} p$, which means that the input sequence is obtained by simply flattening the spatial dimensions of the feature map and projecting to the Transformer dimension.
-In this case, we also remove position embeddings because the original physical meaning is missing.
+In this case, we also remove position embedding because the original physical meaning is missing while mapping the vectorized patches $I_p$ into a latent embedding space $l_p$ using a linear projection.
 The input of the first Transformer layer is calculated as follow:

-where $z_0$ is mapped into a latent N-dimensional embedding space using a trainable linear projection layer.
+where $z_0$ is mapped into a latent N-dimensional embedding space using a trainable linear projection layer and $E$ is the patch embedding projection.
 There are $L$ Transformer layers which consist of multi-headed self-attention (MSA) and multi-layer perceptron (MLP) blocks.
 At each layer $\ell$, the input of the self-attention block is a triplet of $Q$ (query), $K$ (key), and $V$ (value), similar with~\cite{vaswani2017attention}, computed from $z_{\ell-1}{\in} \mathbb{R}^{L\times C}$ as:

 where $W_Q,W_K,W_V{\in}\mathbb{R}^{C\times d}$ are the learnable parameters of weight matrices and $d$ is the dimension of $Q$, $K$, $V$.
 The self-attention is calculated as: